 American producers, exporters, and economic sectors have struggled with widespread delays, bottlenecks, and increased fees at our ports.
 These challenges are intensified by vessel-operating common carriers (VOCCs) delivering shipments to U.S. ports and then electing to leave without refilling empty containers with American goods for export.

-The Ocean Shipping Reform Act, passed by Congress and signed into law by the President, will limit anticompetitive behavior, help reduce the skyrocketing prices shippers face to get their goods to the global market.
+The Ocean Shipping Reform Act, passed by Congress and signed into law by the President, will limit anticompetitive behavior and help reduce the skyrocketing prices shippers face to get their goods to the global market.

 The Ocean Shipping Reform Act will help ease shipping backlogs and crack down on skyrocketing international ocean shipping costs.
 The bill provides the Federal Maritime Commission (FMC) with new tools to help level the playing field for American exporters and limit anticompetitive behavior.
 While the passage of this bill was monumental, it was only the first step in alleviating the issues seen at ports across the United States.
 The Shippers Coalition is closely following the implementation of these provisions to ensure the voice of the shipper is heard throughout this process to lower shipping costs and strengthen all aspects of the supply chain.